Skip to content

 Introduction

-Aries Cloud Agent Python (ACA-Py) is a configurable, extensible, non-mobile Aries agent that implements an easy way for developers to build decentralized identity services that use verifiable credentials.
+ACA-Py is a configurable, extensible, non-mobile Aries agent that implements an easy way for developers to build decentralized identity services that use verifiable credentials.

 The information on this page assumes you are developer with a background in decentralized identity, Aries, DID Methods, and verifiable credentials, especially AnonCreds.
 If you aren't familiar with those concepts and projects, please use our Getting Started Guide to learn more.